hypeJunction/elgg-vue/docs/vue/elgg-table.md

     each column is rendered using <elgg-component> component, so you can pass the props accordingly, where 'data' is the current row The function call below is for illustrative purposes only, you can't use it in XML bindings
-     -->
+    Adding a sort key will emit a @sort(key, direction) event -->
     :columns="[{
         heading: 'Column as component with props mapping',